Judy Henderson: Early life

 Henderson grew up near Bellingen, NSW, on a dairy farm.
-Her father passed away when she was aged eight, yet she had extended family.
+Her father died when she was aged eight, yet she had extended family.
 Henderson attended high school at Coffs Harbour High School, between 1957 and 1961, and studied medicine at Sydney University.

 Henderson spent much time exploring the natural environment.
 She spent much time throughout her career working with disadvantaged communities, including with indigenous Australians as well as in Nepal.
 She was a volunteer at the Redfern Aboriginal Medical Centre, and also worked with Aboriginal youth and children while training as a paediatrician within Perth, Australia.
 Henderson worked in Nepal, for three months in a hospital in Tansen, and then in Toronto, Canada, at the Hospital for Sick Children.
 She then returned to Nepal after one year in Canada, where she worked for the United Mission to Nepal at the Shanta Bhawan Hospital, Kathmandu, as a Paediatrician.
 She lived and worked in Nepal for 10 years, and for the last 4 years was posted to the Karnali Technical School in Jumla where she developed a training program for medical and health workers within remote areas of Nepal.